cue-lang/cue/doc/ref/spec.md

 <!--
 TODO: consider allowing this and also for selectors.
-It needs to be considered how defaults are corried forward in cases like:
+It needs to be considered how defaults are carried forward in cases like:

     x: { a: string | *"foo" } | *{ a: int | *4 }
     y: x.a & string